Register a birth

 Births on the Isle of Man must be registered within 42 days from the date of the birth.

-Births can be registered at the Civil Registry in Douglas or at any registration office irrespective of where on the Island your child was born.
+To register a birth you will need to make an appointment with the Civil Registry in Douglas, or at any registration office irrespective of where on the Island your child was born.

 Isle of Man